 An Eco-Friendly Resort on Simeulue Island

-As an eco-friendly resort, Mahi Mahi is a for-profit enterprise that supports sustainable community and environmental initiatives in the Simeulue and Banyak Islands, working with their conservation partner, Ecosystem Impact.
+Mahi Mahi Surf Resort is a committed supporter of sustainable community and environmental projects in the Simeulue and Banyak Islands.
+This is achieved through a conservation partnership with Ecosystem Impact.

 Accommodation